AndrewSamaha/bitwars/docs/requirements/entity-intents.md

 - Versioned intent schema; backward-compatible extensions.
 - Feature flags for rollout.
 - Scriptable/DSL action definitions with validated preconditions/effects.
+-
+- **Content Versioning and Match Pinning**
+  - All entity/ability data is bundled into a signed content pack with a content hash/version.
+  - Each match is pinned to an immutable content version to preserve fairness and determinism.

+- **Long-Running Matches and Mid-Match Evolution**
+  - Servers may support controlled, mid-match evolution for multi-week games via migration policies:
+    - Additive, backward-compatible changes only (e.g., new unit types) OR
+    - Scheduled migrations at maintenance ticks with explicit compatibility shims.
+  - Intent validation and script hooks must handle version-aware behavior.
+When evolution occurs, both old and new ability versions may coexist; entities reference their bound version.
+  - Hot reload allowed in development; production changes only by content-pack upgrades with strict gating.

 ## Observability and Tooling